pnxtech/umf/umf.md

 }
 ```

-In addition to numeric values the strings “low”,”normal”,”high” may be used to indicate message priorities:
+In addition to numeric values the strings “low”, ”normal”, ”high” may be used to indicate message priorities:

 ```javascript
 {